 The new exhibition at the IKON gallery; 'The End of Fun' is quite the opposite, its a hell of a lot of fun.
-I visited the exhibition a few weeks ago with my partner and fellow Oddball Space writer, Jacob Carter, and it was the most fun I've had at an exhibition in a while.
+I visited the exhibition a few weeks ago and it was the most fun I've had at an exhibition in a while.
 The artwork by Czech Artist Kristoff Kintera offers insight to the World around us by using recycled materials in order to create a new vision of the World we live in.
 The touch of life and surrealism he uses within some of his work made this exhibition an adventure to explore, and I found myself wanting even more when I sadly reached the end.
 I went into this exhibition expecting to not really like the pieces and get annoyed (I like my traditional paintings more than contemporary art), but I was pleasantly surprised by how much I could enjoy the work and discuss it with my partner.
 It was incredibly immersive and intriguing, a lot of the artwork being interactive and set off by motion sensors allows the viewer to take their time exploring each piece trying to figure it out, you end up playing with Kintera's creations.
 There is a lot to discover throughout the exhibition and going into it blind was the perfect way to experience it.
-If you haven't been yet I highly recommend you go, it gave me and my boyfriend an unforgettable date where we found ourselves discussing the exhibition over the next few days.
+If you haven't been yet I highly recommend you go.
 I'm going to review the exhibition, so if you'd prefer to go into it blind and not have 'spoilers' go check it out and come back after.
 But without further ado, let's look at 'The End of Fun'.

 A new perspective of Landscapes